 Something worth mentioning is that we inherited this project from two previous senior design teams.
 This introduces some unique aspects to our project compared to teams who started fresh.
-Much of the application is complete, which saves us a lot of time.
-We also get the opportunity to see a (hopefully) finished product in May.
+Some aspects of the platform were already complete, which saved us a lot of time.
 There is also a somewhat extensive documentation repository that answered a lot of our questions about the project.
-However, there are some drawbacks to our situation.
-It is sometimes hard to understand what the previous group's work is, especially when the documentation is missing.
+However, there were some drawbacks to our situation.
+It was sometimes hard to understand the previous group's work, especially when the documentation is missing.
 All the easiest aspects of the project are already done as well, leaving us with more challenging work.